 There are three sides to SEO.
 Technical SEO, which deals with your website and the relevant keywords, and content marketing, and backlinking.
-For local SEO there a lot of factors that will help you get ranked.
+For local SEO there are a lot of factors that will help you get ranked.
 Take a look at this study compiled by MOZ.

 You don’t have to remember all these factors.
 It’s important to keep it simple and just start with the most important aspects.
 Google My Business will account for 80% of your ranking.

-Google has put together a handy guide that will help you get your business on Google here
+Google has put together a handy guide that will help you get your business on Google here.

-Once you have Google My business completed you can move on to other factors which include backlinking and content marketing.
+Once you have Google My Business completed you can move on to other factors which include backlinking and content marketing.
 Here are some great posts that highlight these strategies:

 - 11 Ways for Local Businesses to Get Links

 - Growth Hacking 101: How To Hack Local Search

 - Local SEO & Beyond: Ranking Your Local Business in 2017

 #4 Pay Per Click (PPC) AKA Search Engine Marketing (SEM)

 Here are some pay per click stats that will blow you away: